Nighthater/LED-501_SMD-Adapter/README.md

 #### Printing Instructions

-All parts, except the Adapter (010) can be printed directly, without supports.
+All parts, except the Adapter (010) can be printed directly without supports.
-Be sure to enable rectangular supports for the Adapter for the overhang.
+Be sure to enable rectangular supports for the Adapter.

-If you cannot get an even surface for the pcb to sit on after removing the supports, try angling the adapter 45°, print at low layerheight and use a raft for adhesion.
+If you cannot get a somewhat even surface for the PCB to sit on after removing the supports, try angling the adapter 45°, print at a low layerheight (< 0.12 mm) and use a raft and supports (Increase the threshold angle!) for adhesion.

 #### Bottom PCB